zencart/documentation/content/user/troubleshooting/db_strict_mode.md

 define('DB_MYSQL_MODE', 'STRICT');
 ```

-This will work in Zen Cart 1.5.5 and above.
-Prior to that you need to do
+The define `DB_MYSQL_MODE` will work in Zen Cart 1.5.5 and above.
+In Zen Cart versions older than 1.5.5, you would need to do
-more extensive modification to make the software work with newer versions
+more extensive modification to interoperate with newer versions
-of the database.
+of MySQL.
+Hopefully you are not doing this!
 You should really [upgrade Zen Cart](/user/upgrading) instead!

-Also note that turning off STRICT mode should be a temporary work around.
+Also note that turning on STRICT mode should be a temporary work around.
 The correct solution for the longer term is to update your code.
 In
 this case, there are two options: